 Is Whiplash causing my neck or back pain?

 Whenever the term whiplash comes up, we are talking about an injury to the cervical spine.
-The cervical spine, or the neck, is the most flexible section of vertebrae in the spine, allowing us to turn our head up, down, side-to-side, and so on.
+The cervical spine, or the neck, is the most flexible section of vertebrae in the spine.
+Our cervical spine allows us to turn our head up and down, side to side, and so on.
 It helps us to know what’s going on around us by turning our eyes and ears in the direction of sights and sounds.
-Unfortunately, because the neck does have so much mobility, it is also more susceptible to injury, including whiplash.
+Unfortunately, because our neck has so much mobility, it is also more susceptible to injuries, including whiplash.

-Whiplash, also referred to as neck sprain or strain depending upon the severity of the injury, is the nonmedical term used for a category of sudden movement neck injuries.
-Whiplash occurs when the neck is quickly jerked in an uncontrolled manner, causing strain to the muscles, ligaments, and nerves that surround our cervical spine.
+Whiplash, a type of neck sprain or strain depending on the severity of the injury, is the non-medical term for a category of sudden movement neck injuries.
+Whiplash occurs when a traumatic event causes the neck to quickly jerk in an uncontrolled manner.
+Sudden movement injuries can cause strain to the muscles, ligaments, and nerves that support our cervical spine.
 For example, think of the quick jerking of the neck in a rear-end collision car accident.

-Although sometimes it is thought that whiplash occurs only with jerky head movements to the front and back, side-to-side movements can also cause whiplash.
+Although it is sometimes thought that whiplash occurs only with jerky head movements to the front and back, side-to-side movements can also cause whiplash.
 This rapid movement can result in minor to major damage to the structures in our neck.
-Neck strain involves the tearing or damage of muscles that connect to the bones of the cervical spine, whereas neck sprain is the result of damage to ligaments that hold the vertebrae together.
+Neck strain involves the tearing or damage of muscles that connect to the bones of our cervical spine, whereas neck sprain is the result of damage to ligaments that hold our vertebrae together.
 Although technically strain and sprain are categorically different, signs and symptoms are often similar.

 While we most often associate car crashes with whiplash, this is not the only circumstance that can lead to whiplash.
 Any incident in which the head and neck move rapidly in any direction can lead to this uncomfortable and troubling condition.
-Events such as falls, sports injuries like football tackles and skiing accidents, bungee jumping, head-banging, and roller coasters are just some of the ways whiplash can occur.
+Events such as falls, sports injuries like football tackles and skiing accidents, bungee jumping, head-banging, and roller coasters are just some of the ways in which whiplash can occur.
 Regardless of how the damage occurs, however, the signs and symptoms can be quite troubling and uncomfortable.
-For neck injuries that don’t heal within 2-3 days, it is recommended that you bring your injury to the attention of a physician who can rule out more serious forms of damage to the spine.
+For neck injuries that don’t heal within 2-3 days, bring your injury to the attention of a physician.
+A medical professional can rule out more serious forms of damage to your spine.

 Symptoms of Whiplash

-The symptoms of whiplash can vary widely, and can depend upon the severity of the injury.
-Symptoms may show up immediately following the event, or can turn up hours, days, or even weeks after the triggering event occurs.
+The symptoms of whiplash can vary widely and depend upon the severity of the injury.
+Symptoms may show up immediately following the event, or weeks after the triggering event occurs.
 If you have experienced anything that caused your head or neck to jerk uncontrollably back and forth, keep a watchful eye out for the following symptoms:

 - Pain in the neck, shoulders and/or upper back that may increase with movement

-- Stiffness in the neck or shoulders that may couple with limited range of mobility
+- Stiffness in the neck or shoulders coupled with limited range of mobility

 - Tingling sensations that may possibly radiate down the arms, hands, or fingers